hrishikesh1990/freelancer_report/docs/README.md

   <Tweet id="1170983210270019584" :options="{ conversation: 'none' }" />
 </ClientOnly>

 > "If your output as a business is purely digital and there are knowledge-based workers, there's no reason why you can.
-The way I like to say it is - if most of your people come to work everyday and open/look at their computer and hours later go home, they could have done that from anywhere."<br>**- Darren Murph, All Remote Culture Curator, Gitlab**
+The way I like to say it is - if most of your people come to work everyday and open/look at their computer and hours later go home, they could have done that from anywhere."<br>**- Darren Murph, Head of Remote, Gitlab**

 ## Exploring the Remote Work 2020 report